jphaugla/cockroachCloudTerraform/README.md

 - **ansible**:  Contains the ansible tasks for deploying the application node
 - **terraform-aws-app**:  terraform for aws application node The terraform files in **terraform-aws-app** create the networking for an application node, an application node, and private link definitions
-- **terraform-aws-ccloud**:  terraform for cockroach cloud The terraform files in **terraform-aws-ccloud** define the cockroach cloud cluster and also initiate an application server for each of the defined regions.
+- **terraform-ccloud**:  terraform for cockroach cloud The terraform files in **terraform-ccloud** define the cockroach cloud cluster and also initiate an application server for each of the defined regions.

 - **providers.tf**: Configures Terraform providers for AWS and CockroachDB.
 - **variables.tf**: Declares all input variables for customizing the deployment.